[hfe_template id='123664']

 Stay Dry with Insulation and Ventilation

 Whether your local climate is cold or humid, there are some things you can do to prevent excess condensation and ceiling mould.
-To establish if your home needs new insulation, look into your attic space.
+Look into your attic space to establish if your home needs new insulation.
 Look inside your attic and determine whether new insulation should be installed.

-A well-ventilated roof can decrease the amount of moisture buildup, so your home is structurally sound.
-Combine this with a few simple habit changes, and you should enjoy your home and a safe environment for many years to come.
+A well-ventilated roof can decrease moisture buildup, making your home structurally sound.
+Combine this with a few simple habit changes, and you should enjoy your home and a safe environment for many years.

-For your roof insulation or ventilation needs, be sure to contact us today and visit our website for more information about our products and services.
+For your roof insulation or ventilation needs, contact us today and visit our website for more information about our products and services.